Plastic Pollution Is Killing Coral Reefs, 4-Year Study Finds

 Her group found increased risk of four diseases in coral in contact with plastic.

 "This is a huge survey," says Harvell.
-It was the idea of a graduate student, Joleah Lamb.
+It was the idea of Joleah Lamb, who was at the time, a graduate student.

 "There are really great studies showing how much plastic is going into the oceans and how much is floating on the surface," says Lamb, who's now a fellow at Cornell University.
 "But we really didn't have an idea about what's underneath the surface of the ocean."

-The more they looked, especially in Asian waters, the more they found: Bottles, diapers, Q-tips, food wrappers.
+The more they looked, especially in Asian waters, the more they found: bottles, diapers, cotton swabs, food wrappers.
 They noticed that coral that had plastic didn't look healthy.

 Based on how much plastic the researchers found while diving, they estimate that over 11 billion plastic items could be entangled in coral reefs in the Asia-Pacific region, home to over half the world's coral reefs.
 And their survey did not include China, one of the biggest sources of plastic pollution.